nbennett320/dawesome/README.md

 Redux slices are a neat and concise way of issuing commands to the Rust/Tauri _backend_, or the meat 'n bones of the Dawesome.
-The backend is every moving part Daweome has under the hood.
+The backend includes every moving part Daweome has under the hood.
 Redux and Redux slices are the metaphorical bolts used to unite Dawesome's internal components with the much prettier exterior.

 Below is a brief example of how Redux slices work for toggling Dawesome's playlist:
-##### _Note that 'playlist' here, is synonymous with 'arrangement view' in Ableton-speak._
+_Note that 'playlist' here, is synonymous with 'arrangement view' in Ableton-speak._

 ```ts
 // src/state/slices/playlistSlice.ts